nanobox-io/nanobox-guides/articles/python/django/from-scratch.md

 # Django from Scratch
-Part of what makes Nanobox so useful is you don't even need python or django installed on your local machine to use them.
+Part of what makes Nanobox so useful is you don't even need Python or Django installed on your local machine to use them.

-## Create a Python project

-#### Create a Django project folder
+## Create a Django project
-Create a project folder and change into it
+Create a project folder and change into it:

 ```bash
 mkdir nanobox-django && cd nanobox-django